libvips/libvips/README.md

 memory](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use).
 libvips is licensed under the LGPL 2.1+.

 It has around 300 operations covering arithmetic, histograms, convolutions, morphological operations, frequency filtering, colour, resampling, statistics and others.
 It supports a large range of numeric formats, from 8-bit int to 128-bit complex.
-It supports a good range of image formats, including JPEG, TIFF, PNG, WebP, FITS, Matlab, OpenEXR, DeepZoom, and OpenSlide.
+It supports a good range of image formats, including JPEG, TIFF, PNG, WebP, FITS, Matlab, OpenEXR, PDF, SVG, HDR, PPM, CSV, GIF, Analyze, DeepZoom, and OpenSlide.
 It can also load images via ImageMagick or GraphicsMagick.

 It has APIs for [C](http://www.vips.ecs.soton.ac.uk/supported/current/doc/html/libvips/using-from-c.html)